DeekshaPunase/User-Application/README.md

 Read operation is independent of filetype.
 If file present in system as CSV then it will read data from CSV and if present as XML then it will read data from XML and send back to consumer-interface-service.

 Requirments to run service:
 Download ActiveMq for queue data handle. (id: admin, password:admin) for login.
-Go to bin folder then start activemq batch file to run the queue locally.
+Unzip and Go to bin folder then start activemq batch file to run the queue locally.

 Database used:
 h2 db